-Recognized as one our history’s great travelers, the Moroccan Association of Ibn Battuta is organizing a 4 day event in celebration of his legacy.
+Recognized as one of our history’s great travelers, the Moroccan Association of Ibn Battuta is organizing a 4 day event in celebration of his legacy.
 There will be fun and exciting outdoor activities including parades, carnivals, cultural and musical shows, street art exhibitions and a lot more.
 The event is the second edition of International Festival of Ibn Battuta with this year’s theme entitled, “Travelers, the Ambassadors of Peace”.

 This is set to be a huge travel and cultural event which also supports the city of Tangier to become a cultural tourism destination.
 Other great world travelers in our history will also be honored and presented during conferences, movies and exhibitions.

 You can take part in this huge event.
 The organizers are calling out for volunteers, sponsors and partners.
-Recently, a Call for Papers was recently launch inviting writers to submit their original works under the conference theme.
-Furthermore, nationalities most specially from countries where Ibn Battuta traveled are encouraged to come and see this festivity.
+Recently, a Call for Papers were recently launch inviting writers to submit their original works under the conference theme.
+Furthermore, nationalities most especially from countries where Ibn Battuta traveled are encouraged to come and see this festivity.
 The event will be held from 9 to 12 November 2017.
 Visit https://ibnbattuta.ma/ for more info.